Northeastern-Development/branding/plugins/wp-cerber/readme.txt

 Requires at least: 4.5
 Requires PHP: 5.4
 Tested up to: 4.9
-Stable tag: 7.5
+Stable tag: 7.8
 License: GPLv2

 Protection against hacker attacks and bots.
 Malware scanner & integrity checker.
-Monitor user activity.
+User activity log.
 Antispam reCAPTCHA.
 Limit login attempts.

 == Description ==

 Defends WordPress against hacker attacks, spam, trojans and malware.
-Mitigate brute force attacks by limiting the number of login attempts through the login form, XML-RPC / REST API requests or using auth cookies.
+Mitigates brute force attacks by limiting the number of login attempts through the login form, XML-RPC / REST API requests or using auth cookies.
 Restricts access with the Black IP Access List and the White IP Access List.
 Tracks user and intruder activity with powerful email, mobile and desktop notifications.
 Stop spam: activates Cerber antispam engine and Google reCAPTCHA for protecting registration, contact and comments forms.
+Advanced malware scanner, integrity checker and file monitor.
 Hardening WordPress with a set of security rules and comprehensive algorithms.
-Malware scanner, integrity checker, file monitor.

 **Features you will love**